threefoldfoundation/www_threefold_io/content/blog/in_search_of_a_better_internet/index.md

     imgPath: in_search_of_a_better_internet.png
 ---

-*"This article was originally published by Hannah Cordes, a former member of ThreeFold Foundation."*
+*This article was originally published by Hannah Cordes, a former member of the ThreeFold team.*

 <br>